nens/fews-3di/DEVELOPMENT.rst

 - ``fews_3di/simulation.py``: the main ``ThreediSimulation`` class.
-The various steps like "add rain" and "start simulation" are separate methods on that class: this way you can ceep the overview of what's happening.
+The various steps like "add rain" and "start simulation" are separate methods on that class: this way you can keep the overview of what's happening.
 It is a class to make it easier to share common data like "simulation id".

 - ``fews_3di/utils.py``: reading the settings plus some helper functions like